 It’s natural to wonder about the impact of one open adoption relationship on the other child.
 Will they feel jealous?
 Will one child have a stronger bond than the other?

-Recognizing that your children will have two different birth families and two types of adoption, do your best to create an environment that encourages open dialogue, acceptance, and understanding.
+Recognize that your children will have two different birth families and two types of adoption.
+Do your best to create an environment that encourages open dialogue, acceptance, and understanding.
 Emphasize the significance of these relationships while celebrating the love and commitment you share as a family.

 Acknowledge your child’s emotions of jealousy or rivalry.
 Provide them a safe space to express themselves and promote empathy and understanding.

-Expecting the same level of involvement or connection from each birth mother is unrealistic and can create unnecessary stress.
-While it can be emotionally challenging at times, remember that people grow and evolve.
+It is unrealistic to expect the same level of involvement or connection from each birth mother, as this can create unnecessary stress.
+Although this may be emotionally challenging at times, remember that people grow and evolve.
 Remain committed to continuing to work to maintain a healthy connection.

 If one of your children’s birth mothers seems to avoid contact after the adoption, it may be that she doesn’t feel emotionally ready to receive updates just yet.
 We’ve heard from many birth mothers that they want to be in a healthier place to get the updates so they can be excited and happy about getting them instead of sad.

 Try not to panic if one of your child’s birth mothers hasn’t been very responsive lately.
 It doesn’t mean that she’s trying to pull away from you.
 Give her the benefit of the doubt.
 She probably has a lot going on right now.
-She also may be feeling insecure about how she should interact with you.
+She may also feel insecure about how to interact with you.
 Remember that birth parents experience tremendous amounts of grief, guilt, and shame that can ebb and flow at times.

 Get a Real-Life Glimpse at Two Types of Adoption

 Lifetime adoptive mother Emily shares about her relationships with her sons’ birth mothers.
-Adoption relationships can be easily misunderstood until you see them through the lives of actual adoptive families and birth parents who came together for a child’s adoption.
+People can easily misunderstand adoption relationships until they see them through the experiences of actual adoptive families and birth parents who united for a child’s adoption.
 In Emily’s story, you’ll discover how open adoption allows for a flexible and respectful relationship between adoptive families and birth mothers!

 “We’ve adopted two of our three children, so we have the joy of two additional relationships: with their birth mothers!
 While our relationship with each woman is quite different, I am forever thankful to both of them.

 The relationship that we have with the birth mothers of our two sons is very near and dear to my heart, as I sincerely love these women.
 Their sacrifice allowed me to grow my family!
-The Lord chose those two women to help grow our family, and as a result, we now have an extended family through our children.
+The Lord chose those two women to help grow our family.
+As a result, we now have an extended family through our children.

 Our relationship with the birth mother of our first adopted son, William, began upon meeting her a few days after his delivery.
-It was a simple first meeting that included the agency, and after speaking with her for a short while and praying for her, we promised to send updates and photos via the agency.”
+The agency facilitated a simple first meeting.
+After speaking with her and praying for her, we promised to send updates and photos via the agency.”

 An Evolving Relationship

 Emily continues, “This promise mutually and quickly evolved into communicating directly through private e-mail accounts.
-As we both reached out, on average every few months, we were able to stay connected, share, learn so much, and build a joyful relationship!
-Her emails were never filled with regret or remorse over her adoption decision, just love and genuine interest in the one thing that we had in common—a precious little boy that was now a part of both of our families.
+As we both reached out every few months, we were able to stay connected, share, and build a joyful relationship!
+Her emails never expressed regret or remorse about her adoption decision.
+She was genuinely interested in what we had in common—a precious boy that was now a part of both our families.

 Emailing eventually gave way to visiting in person and honestly, we were all quite nervous and emotional the first time.
-While we do not live near one another, we planned a visit while traveling and upon seeing and talking in person, it was such a memorable and exciting experience for all of us.
-Our family also met William’s half-siblings (twins, the same age as our oldest) during our first visit and it has continued to be a joy seeing all five of our children playing together!
+While we do not live near one another, we planned a visit while traveling.
+Meeting and talking in person was such a memorable and exciting experience for all of us.
+Our family also met William’s half-siblings (twins, the same age as our oldest) during our first visit.
+It has continued to be a joy seeing all five of our children playing together!

 We continue to communicate with William’s birth mom via e-mail on a regular basis, and try to visit in person approximately once a year.
 It is a joy sending photos to celebrate the milestones of William while in return reading about and seeing the life of his half-siblings.
 One of my favorite e-mails was when she told me “Happy Mother’s Day” and let us know that she was baptized and got married!”